tkeffer/filepile/README.md

 6. On every archive interval, your temporary file will be read, parsed, and its contents added to the WeeWX record.

+## Options

+**`ignore_value_error`** controls what happens if a value is unable to be converted to a floating point value.
+Examples:

+    outTemp = foo
+    windSpeed = N/A

+If set to `False` (the default), an exception of type `ValueError` will be raised, which is likely to cause program termination.
+If set to `True`, the value will be ignored.